bouzouidja/MobilityDB-AWS/README.md

 # scalable MobilityDB on AWS could services

-This repository provides a configuration in order to deploy the MobilityDB on AWS cloud using EKS service and Citus cluster.
+This repository provides a configuration files in order to deploy the MobilityDB on AWS cloud using EKS service and Citus cluster.

-We prepared an image that combine the mobilityDB environement and citus environement built on top of it.
+We prepared an image that combine the MobilityDB environement and citus environement built on top of it.
 In addition you can find in the doc folder a different way to scale the MobilityDB on AWS cloud and we described the architecture of Elastic Kubernetes Service.

 [MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB) is an open source software program that adds support for temporal and spatio-temporal objects to the [PostgreSQL](https://www.postgresql.org/) database and its spatial extension [PostGIS](http://postgis.net/).

-Citus is a PostgreSQL-based distributed RDBMS.
-For more information, see the [Citus Data website][citus data].
+Citus is a PostgreSQL-based distributed RDBMS.Is an open source extension to PostgreSQL that transforms Postgres into a distributed database.
+To scale out Postgres horizontally, Citus employs distributed tables, reference tables, and a distributed SQL query engine.
+The query engine parallelizes SQL queries across multiple servers in a database cluster to deliver dramatically improved query response times, even for data-intensive applications.
+For more information, see the [Citus Data website](http://docs.citusdata.com/en/v10.1/).